iCliniq Logo

 How Can Pregnant Women With Meralgia Paresthetica Sleep Better?

-Pregnant women should adequately take care of their sleeping positions.
-Using a pillow between the legs and avoiding lying on the affected side will help ease discomfort, as pain might substantially increase while lying on the affected area.
+• One should be using a pillow between the legs and avoid lying on the affected side.
+This will help ease discomfort, as pain might substantially increase while lying on the affected area.

 Which Exercise Will Help Meralgia Paresthetica During Pregnancy?

-There are a few stretching exercises that help with the symptoms.
-However, always consult the gynecologist and get their approval before attempting any exercise.
+There are a few meralgia paresthetica stretches or exercises that help with the symptoms.
+However, always consult the gynecologist and get their approval before attempting any stretches or exercises.

 Hip Stretching Exercises:

 • Start by being seated at the edge of the bed and gently lie down.
-Then slowly raise the unaffected leg and bend the leg towards the chest, leaving the affected leg hanging down at the bed edge.
+Then, slowly raise the unaffected leg and bend the leg towards the chest, leaving the affected leg hanging down at the bed edge.
 Hold the leg for at least a few seconds before dropping them.
-Do this stretch minimum three times per day.
+Do this stretch a minimum of three times per day.

-• Second, on a flat surface, lie down on the unaffected leg and bend both knees.
+• Second, lie down on the unaffected leg on a flat surface and bend both knees.
 Place an elastic band on the affected ankle and pull the ankle close towards the buttock region.
-Remember to keep the back straight while during this stretch.
+Remember to keep the back straight during this stretch.
 Hold the ankle for a few seconds and leave.
-Repeat this stretch minimum of two to three times a day.
+Repeat this stretch a minimum of two to three times a day.

-• Third, lie down on the back, keep the feet wide apart and flat and bend the knees.
+• Third, lie down on the back, keep the feet wide apart and flat, and bend the knees.
 Gently place the arm on the sides.
-Try engaging the core and pull the tummy back to the spine, squeeze the muscles of the bottom and lift the bottom from the floor.
+Try engaging the core and pulling the tummy back to the spine, squeezing the bottom muscles, and lifting the bottom from the floor.
 Hold this position for about 10 seconds and gently lower the back down.
-Repeat this about ten times, every three times a day.
+Repeat this about ten times, three times a day.

 Conclusion: